bethtgreen/ReadME-Generator/README.md

   ## Usage

-  use ​use terminal to run to pull down the repo
+   ​Open the terminal to start the application.
+Run "node index.js" to begin.  to pull down the repo ​
-  ​
   ## License
   MIT
   ​
-  This project is licensed under this license.

   ## Contributing
-  ​you cant
+  ​You cannot contribute to the repo.

   ​
   ## Tests
   ​
   To run tests, run the following command: undefined
   ​
   ## Questions
   ​